mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-01/README.md

 > Description: Parallelize the serial incrementation of an array.

-We notice that the scheduler decides to run the multithread implementation on a single core at each point in time.
-Even if we use a `sched_setaffinity` call (in `weird.c`) the result is still the same, no performance increase.
+We notice that the multithread implementation does not perform better than a sequential solution.
+To see an improvement I added a `LOAD_FACTOR` macro to harden the computational effort.
+Without a `LOAD_FACTOR` the CPU was working with using too much information from DRAM.
+Since DRAM is much slower than the CPU frequency, each thread was mostly waiting for new data to be cached.

-The only working option was to add a `LOAD_FACTOR` macro to harded the computational effort.
-Running examples:
+With a proper `LOAD_FACTOR` gets to spend more time processing data than fetching it.

 ```bash
 $ make NUM_THREADS=$(nproc) task5